clojure/clojure/clojure.markdown

 Note that special forms and macros might have other-than-normal evaluation of their arguments, as described in their entries under [Special Forms](#specialforms).

 The above describes the evaluation of a single form. `load` and `load-file` will sequentially evaluate the set of forms contained in the stream/file.
-Such sets of forms usually have side effects, often on the global environment, defining functions etc. The loading functions occur in a temporary context, in which `*current-namespace*`, `*imports*` and `*refers*` all have fresh bindings.
-That means that, should any form have an effect on those vars (e.g. `in-namespace, refers, import`), the effect will unwind at the completion of the load.
+Such sets of forms usually have side effects, often on the global environment, defining functions etc. The loading functions occur in a temporary context, in which `*current-namespace*` has a fresh binding.
+That means that, should any form have an effect on that var (e.g. `in-namespace), the effect will unwind at the completion of the load.

 <h2 id="specialforms">Special Forms</h2>